Work your way. Sit your way. Learn your way.

 Individual Study Zone

 Breakaway spaces with minimal distractions should be reserved for quiet, independent learning opportunities whether reading, studying, completing assignments or whenever a student prefers to work alone.
 These spaces need to be visually and audibly separated to the greatest extent possible.
 A variety of study “pods” are available to create the desired sense of individual space.

 This is a casual, comfortable space that encourages interaction and spontaneous learning opportunities.
 Many students prefer to do their studying or reading in this type of environment that is more like today’s Starbucks café than yesterday’s whisper quiet library.
 A wide array of soft, comfortable seating that can be easily moved is readily available to create this zone.

 Often included in the modern library, maker spaces are increasingly finding their way into classrooms.
 Maker spaces, the next generation of learning labs, help to make concepts tangible and foster real-world problem-solving skills.
 There is no set list of equipment or programming required for a successful maker space.
 Equipment and materials can evolve as specific projects and programs define specific needs.

-Storage is an important consideration, as well as flexible seating and work spaces that provide easy-to-reach resources for multiple groups.
+Storage is an important consideration along with flexible seating and work spaces that provide easy-to-reach resources for multiple groups.
 To expand the possibilities beyond what can be contained in a single classroom, movable carts, equipped for various tasks or themes, can be rolled to different areas throughout the day.